-Allergy & Asthma Network and the Samter’s Society will raise awareness about AERD this year on Sunday, Sept.
-26, 2021.
+Allergy & Asthma Network is raising awareness about AERD this year on Monday, Sept.
+26, 2022.

 Dr. Tania Laidlaw joined us on September 26th to lead a question and answer session about Aspirin Exacerbated Respiratory Disease (AERD).